 Gardens & Wildlife

 As you stroll around the gardens during your Caribbean vacation, enjoy the landscape of grassy banks, fragrant shrubs, exotic flowers, and towering trees.
-This forms the immediate environment for the two haiku lodges (Coasthanger and Birdsong), the three apartments (Rainforest, Hummingbird 1 and Hummingbird 2) and Fisherman's Lodge and is a feast for the eyes and a haven for wildlife.
+This forms the immediate environment for our accommodations and is a feast for the eyes and a haven for wildlife.

-Clients who are not avid bird-watchers just sit back and enjoy the views.
-The pagoda/viewing deck is a great place to hang out, read a book or chat to other guests.
+Guests who are not avid bird-watchers just sit back and enjoy the views.
+The restaurant deck is a great place to hang out, read a book or chat to other guests.
 People often get together to share a rum punch and watch the sunset.
-Sometimes a barbeque is arranged between guests who have formed holiday friendships and Porridge is happy to organise this for you.

-The rare Agouti (like a small hairy pig with translucent pink ears and long back legs for bounding up hills) is regularly seen in the garden, as is a 4ft 6in bright green Iguana that comes down for water out of the Mango trees.
-Carrington, our gardener, is a poacher turned gamekeeper who has given up hunting them and is now assiduous in their protection.
+The rare Agouti (similar to a guinea pig but long back legs for bounding up hills) is regularly seen in the garden, as is a 4ft 6in bright green Iguana that comes down for water out of the Mango tree.

 As part of the development of the haiku lodges we arranged for the electricity supply to be brought underground, thus enabling us to remove the three electricity poles and related cables from the gardens and allow guests to enjoy uninterrupted views during their vacations in Tobago at Castara Retreats.